atlarge-research/opencraft-tutorial/README.md

 ```

 Now use `preserve -llist` to list all reservations.
 Yours will be near the bottom.
 Note the reservation number you have been assigned, shown in the first column.

+The following command uses the OpenCraft Deployer to run your first experiment.
+It deploys Opencraft together with Yardstick, a benchmark that emulates players and monitors Opencraft's system behavior.

 ```
 ocd run /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/2020/first-experiment <reservation-number>